CUHKJohnDoe/MatrixTweak/README.md

 + A Step-by-step Showcase of Matrix Row Reduction to Reduced Row Echelon Forms... and

-+ ... a detailed demonstration of Matrix Multiplication.
++ ... a detailed demonstration of Matrix Multiplication... and

++ A showcase of calculating determinants using the recursive method.

 Apparently, a lot of online tools that do matrix row-reduction either only produce echelon forms, or only show the answer without procedures.
 So this might be something you may want to use when ~~It's about to be deadline of MATH1030 homework~~ you need to practice row-reduction and check your answers step-by-step.